jesperancinha/2Bornot2be/ocp11/Readme.md

 OCP 11 studies.
 In this project you will find all my study materials for the OCP 11.

+## Collect and Count

+Collect and count are methods of the Stream interface which use reduce operations to perform their objectives.

 ## About me 👨🏽‍💻🚀

 [![alt text](https://raw.githubusercontent.com/jesperancinha/project-signer/master/project-signer-templates/icons-20/JEOrgLogo-20.png "João Esperancinha Homepage")](http://joaofilipesabinoesperancinha.nl)